Valerie Amos, Baroness Amos: Honours

+Coat of Arms

 Personal life

 Amos is an enthusiast of cricket and talked about her love of the game with Jonathan Agnew on Test Match Special during the lunch break of the first day of the England v.
 New Zealand test match at Old Trafford in May 2008.

 After resigning from the cabinet, Baroness Amos took up a directorship with Travant Capital, a Nigerian private equity fund launched in 2007.
 In the House of Lords Register of Members Interests, she lists this directorship as remunerated.

 Amos was listed as one of "the 50 best-dressed over-50s" by The Guardian in March 2013.